 Anglers called on to release all salmon

-Natural Resources Wales (NRW) is asking anglers in Wales to help conserve fish stocks by voluntarily agreeing to release all the salmon and more of the sea trout they catch in 2018.
+Anglers in Wales are urgently being asked to help conserve fish stocks by agreeing to release all the salmon and more of the sea trout they catch in 2015.